tubianca/Testnets/Massa/README.md

 | `4` | `8` | 60 |

 Not:Right now 4 cores and 8 GB of RAM should be enough to run a node, but it might increase in the future.
-More info in the FAQ.

 ## Install